rpgreview/papersandpaychecks/cow-orkers.md

 Help one of the drivers?
 Go to 5.3.41 Unconscious Drivers Capture a chicken?
 Go to 5.3.51 Escaped Chickens

+### 5.3.22 A Work Day

+You are awakened before dawn by the Guards.
+They shove a cup with a mix of watery weevil-infested half-cooked rice and potatoes.
+That will be your meal until sunset.
+You make your way out to the potato fields, where you will spend the day digging for the harvest, placing the potatoes into sacks, and carrying them to the trucks.
+It is back-breaking manual work, with no respite, and always under the watch of the guards.
+Entire families, with various levels of malnutrition, work alongside you.

+An Athletics (stamina) check is required with a TN of 7.
+If you fail, you are beaten by a Guard with a club.
+The Guard has a STR of 12 (+1) and training in melee of +2.
+The Guard will only hit you once to get you to your feet, but you will still take damage.
+As you are hit, make a Craft (writing) check with a TN of 9.
+If you succeed, go to 5.3.30 Subversive Thoughts and then return back to the farm lodgings, 5.3.5.
+If you succeed in your Athletics (stamina) check you work through the day, exhausted but relatively unharmed, and are taken back to your lodgings, 5.3.5.

+### 5.3.30 Subversive Thoughts

+As the Guard's club slams into you, reminding you to get back on your feet and work, a thought comes unbidden to your memory:

+> When the people are being beaten with a stick, they are not much happier if it is called "the People's Stick".
+> -- Mikhail Bakunin, Statism and Anarchy, 1873

+Where did you get such ideas from?
+What sort of monster were you?
+And there's more...

+"A truncheon is a weapon with a worker at both ends".

+That one doesn't seem quite right, somehow.
+Return to The Farm 5.3.5 for another day's cycle.

 ### 5.3.31 The Great Escape

 Prisoners are scattering in all directions?
 Which way will you go?
 It depends on whether you make a Knowledge (general) check, TN 9.
 If you succeed, you may choose.
 Otherwise you have to select randomly, by rolling 1d6

-- If you fail your Knowledge (general) check, and roll a '1', you stand around confused and then attempt to run in one direction, then backtrack to another, then turn back again.
+1. If you fail your Knowledge (general) check, and roll a '1', you stand around confused and then attempt to run in one direction, then backtrack to another, then turn back again.
 Eventually you are caught again.
 Go to 5.3.3 The Box.
-- South.
+2. South.
 If you fail your Knowledge (general) check, and roll a '2', you head in this direction whether you want to or not!
 If you succeed your Knowledge (general) check, you know this leads to the gate that has a road which leads to Hoeryong city, and may choose to go in this direction.
 Go to 5.3.61 Hoeryong City Gate.
-- North.
+3. North.
 If you fail your Knowledge (general) check, and roll a '3', you head in this direction whether you want to or not!
 If you succeed your Knowledge (general) check, you know this leads to the gate that has a road which leads to the Chinese border, and may choose to go in this direction.
 Go to 5.3.71 Chinese Border Gate.
-- West.
+4. West.
 If you fail your Knowledge (general) check, and roll a '4', you head in this direction whether you want to or not!
 If you succeed your Knowledge (general) check, you know this leads to the Tumen River, which forms the border with China, and may choose to go in this direction.
 Go to 5.3.81 Tumen River Fence.
-- East.
+5. East.
 If you fail your Knowledge (general) check, and roll a '5', you head in this direction whether you want to or not!
 If you succeed your Knowledge (general) check, you know this leads to a train station and beyond that mountains, and may choose to go in this direction.
 5.3.91 Camp 22 Train Station.
-- If you fail your Knowledge (general) check, and roll a '6', you may select one of the directions of your choosing.
+6. If you fail your Knowledge (general) check, and roll a '6', you may select one of the directions of your choosing.

+### 5.3.32 The Latrines

+Leaving the barracks you make your way to the nearby toilet block that has a barely flickering kerosene lamp.
+Nearby you can spot the cigarettes of two guards.
+You know that the guards will be on the lookout for attempted escapes and that they are armed with assault rifles and carry torches.
+Escape attempts are not uncommon, but success is unheard of.

+Without any doubt these worst toilets in the People's Democratic Republc of Korea, but certainly better than any imperialist toilets that might include water, toilet paper, and a semblance of cleanliness.
+Make a Concentration check (TN 9) to avoid throwing up due to the stench.
+If you fail take that number of mental bruises.
+If you succeed, you may attempt to climb over the toilet block wall, as this is your best means and opportunity to escape.

-# 5.3.41 Unconscious Drivers
+### 5.3.41 Unconscious Drivers

 There are two uncounscious driver-guards here following the accident between the prisoner truck and the guard truck.
 You can undertake one or two actions here; provide first aid and/or steal their pistols and ammunition.
 If you attempt first aid (an untrained Survival skill), roll with your WIS modifier with a TN of 7, but with a -4 penalty (i.e., 11 or more required).
 After a few minutes another truck will arrive with eight guards; four will round up escaped prisoners, three will attend to chicken thieves, and one will check on you.